zeroone-kr/zeroone-kr/README.md

 ---
 🌱 I'm mainly interested in finding bugs on something.

-🌱 I'm currently studying system security or else.
+🌱 I'm currently studying system security.
 <!--
 **zeroone-kr/zeroone-kr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.